BasedHardware/omi/docs/_developer/plugins/Introduction.md

 parent: Plugins
 nav_order: 1
 ---
 # FRIEND Plugin Development: Expanding AI Capabilities

 Welcome to the FRIEND Plugin ecosystem.
-Here, developers can extend and enhance the functionality of the FRIEND AI assistant, creating powerful tools for productivity, analysis, and integration with external services.
+Here, developers can extend and enhance the functionality of the FRIEND AI assistant, creating powerful tools for a wide range of applications.

 ## What Are FRIEND Plugins?

 FRIEND plugins are modular extensions that augment the core functionality of the AI assistant.
+They can modify FRIEND's behavior, analyze conversations, and connect with external services.

-They enable:
+Plugins enable:

-- Task automation
+- Customized AI personalities and knowledge bases
+- Extraction of specific information from conversations
-- Integration with third-party services
+- Task automation and integration with third-party services
-- Addition of new features and capabilities
+- Real-time conversation analysis and insights

-Plugins can transform FRIEND into a specialized tool for various applications, from productivity enhancement to data analysis and beyond.
+[//]: # (With plugins, FRIEND can be transformed into specialized tools such as:)

+[//]: # (- A personal productivity coach that extracts action items and updates task management systems)

+[//]: # (- An expert in any field, providing specialized knowledge and advice)

+[//]: # (- A real-time language translator and cultural advisor)

+[//]: # (- A personal CRM that analyzes conversations and maintains relationship histories)

+[//]: # (- A health and fitness tracker that interprets discussions about diet and exercise)

+Plugins allow developers to tap into FRIEND's conversational abilities and combine them with external data and services, opening up a world of possibilities for AI-enhanced applications.

 ## Plugin Types